ywkim/iris/README.md

 - **Customizable and Extensible**: Iris is built with open-source technologies, making it fully customizable and extensible.
 You can add new features, improve existing ones, or even build your own voice assistant from scratch.

 - **Community Support**: Join our growing community of developers and users.
 Whether you need help with a problem, want to share your ideas, or are looking to contribute to the project, our community is here to support you.

+## LangChain Integration

+Iris now incorporates [LangChain](https://python.langchain.com/), a powerful language model chaining library.
+LangChain enables chaining together multiple language models and tools, paving the way for more complex and powerful applications.

+The integration of LangChain has significantly expanded Iris's capabilities.
+Iris can now generate responses using OpenAI's language models and utilize a variety of tools provided by LangChain.
+One of these tools is SerpAPI, a search engine results page service.
+With SerpAPI, Iris can pull in real-time data from the web, making it possible to answer questions about current events or any topic that requires up-to-date information.
+This is a significant step forward, as it allows Iris to provide answers that are not only based on pre-existing knowledge but also on the most recent information available on the web.

+For more information on how to use LangChain and the tools it provides, please refer to the [official LangChain documentation](https://python.langchain.com/docs/get_started/quickstart) and the [tools documentation](https://python.langchain.com/docs/modules/agents/tools/).

 ## Installation